-Encrypting events with Amazon KMS keys in EventBridge
+Encrypting EventBridge event buses with Amazon KMS keys

-You can specify that EventBridge use a Amazon KMS to encrypt your data (custom and partner events) stored on an event bus, rather than use an Amazon owned key as is the default.
+You can specify that EventBridge use an Amazon KMS to encrypt your data stored on an event bus, rather than use an Amazon owned key as is the default.
 You can specify a customer managed key when you create or update an event bus.
-You can also update the default event bus to use a customer managed key for custom and partner events as well.
+You can also update the default event bus to use a customer managed key for encryption as well.
 For more information, see KMS key options.

 If you specify a customer managed key for an event bus, you have the option of specifying a dead-letter queue (DLQ) for the event bus.
 EventBridge then delivers any custom or partner events that generate encryption or decryption errors to that DLQ.
 For more information, see DLQs for encrypted events.